aws/karpenter-provider-aws/designs/statefulset-disruption.md

 For the purpose of this document, you should know that:
 - The **Container Storage Interface** (CSI) is a standard way for Container Orchestrators to provision persistent volumes from storage providers and expose block and file storage systems to containers.
 - The **AttachDetach Controller** watches for stateful workloads that are waiting on their storage, and ensures that their volumes are attached to the right node.
 Also watches for attached volumes that are no longer in use, and ensures they are detached.
-- The **CSI Controller** attaches/detaches volumes to nodes with pods that require Persistent Volumes.
+- The **CSI Controller** attaches/detaches volumes to nodes with workloads that require Persistent Volumes.
 (I.e. Calls EC2 AttachVolume). [^5]
-- The **CSI Node Service** mounts[^3] volumes to make them available for use by pods.
-Unmounts volumes after pods terminate to ensure they are no longer in use.
+- The **CSI Node Service** mounts[^3] volumes to make them available for use by workloads.
+Unmounts volumes after workload terminates to ensure they are no longer in use.
 Runs on each node.
-The Kubelet's Volume Manager watches for stateful pods and calls csi node service.
+The Kubelet's Volume Manager watches for stateful workloads and calls csi node service.
+- `Mounted != Attached`.
+Attached EBS Volume is visible as a block device by privileged user on node at `/dev/<device-path>`.
+Mounted volume is visible by workload containers at specified `mountPath`s.
+See [this StackOverflow post](https://stackoverflow.com/questions/24429949/device-vs-partition-vs-file-system-vs-volume-how-do-these-concepts-relate-to-ea)
-- The CSI Specification states that the container orchestrator must interact with CSI  Plugin through the following flow of Remote Procedure Calls when a workload requires persistent storage: ControllerPublishVolume (i.e. attach volume to node) -> NodeStageVolume (Mount volume to global node mount-point) -> NodePublishVolume (Mount volume to pod's mountpoint) (and when volume no longer in use: NodeUnbpublishVolume -> NodeUnstageVolume -> ControllerUnpublishVolume)
+- The [CSI Specification](https://github.com/container-storage-interface/spec/blob/master/spec.md) states that the container orchestrator must interact with CSI  Plugin through the following flow of Remote Procedure Calls when a workload requires persistent storage: ControllerPublishVolume (i.e. attach volume to node) -> NodeStageVolume (Mount volume to global node mount-point) -> NodePublishVolume (Mount volume to pod's mountpoint) (and when volume no longer in use: NodeUnbpublishVolume -> NodeUnstageVolume -> ControllerUnpublishVolume)

 For the purpose of this document, assume volumes have already been created and will never be deleted.